MIT-Emerging-Talent/ET6-CDSP-group-01-repo/0_domain_study/README.md

 increased flooding risks.
-It brings together key insights, background information, and early brainstorming to help new readers quickly grasp the scope of the issue—specifically, to examine whether urban expansion has contributed to increased flood exposure and its effects on infrastructure and community well-being.
+It brings together key insights, background information, and early brainstorming to help new readers quickly grasp the scope of the issue—specifically, to examine whether urban expansion has contributed to increased flood exposure.

 ---